connorgascoigne/englishSuicides/README.md

 dir.masterData <- paste0(sub('(OneDrive - Imperial College London).*', '\\1', dir.path), '/00_masterData')
 ```

-📥 Action Required: Download the necessary data (see Data Sources below) and store it in the above folder path on your local machine.
+📥 Action Required: Download the necessary data (see [🗂️ Data Sources] below) and store it in the above folder path on your local machine.

-#### 🗺 Additional spatial levels

-The spatial resolution of the analysis was the Middle layer Super Output Area (MSOA).
-However, when organising the covariates (files located in 📁 `code/01_processingCovariateData`), we have included code that produced each at the Lower layer Super Output Area (LSOA) and Local Authority District (LAD) area as well.
-For the analysis of suicides in England from 2002 to 2022, these parts of the code can be ignored.

 ------------------------------------------------------------------------